coolzoom/Apache2Php7/README.md

 - ![UI](https://github.com/coolzoom/Apache2Php7/blob/master/image.jpg)

-it is dedicate for wowemu regpage but you can use it for other small webserver purpose, with php7 you can use some beautiful website to host your reg page https://github.com/masterking32/WoWSimpleRegistration
+it is dedicate for wowemu regpage but you can use it for other small webserver purpose, with php7 you can use some beautiful website to host your reg page for example https://github.com/masterking32/WoWSimpleRegistration

 - ![UI](https://github.com/coolzoom/Apache2Php7/blob/master/image2.jpg)